Mental Health First Aid Training

 Mental Health First Aid Training is a critical component to education

-As a Certified MHFA Instructor, Annie B. Trent reaches out to parent organizations and schools to teach how to identify, understand and respond to signs of mental illnesses and substance use disorders.
+As a Certified MHFA Instructor, Annie B. Carter reaches out to parent organizations and schools to teach how to identify, understand and respond to signs of mental illnesses and substance use disorders.

 School Violence Protection Program (SVPP)